wirthdrewneu/RobotRangerSetUp/README.md

     a.
 Set Tools->Board to "Andruino Mega or Mega 2560" \
     b.
 Set Tools->Processor to "ATmega2560 (Mega 2560)" \
     c.
 Set Tools->Port to the appropriate port.
- **Note My port #'s Linux:dev/ttyUSB0 Mac:(pictured below) These may be diffferent accross systems.
+ **Note My port #'s Linux:dev/ttyUSB0 Mac:(pictured below) These may be diffferent across systems.
 The port number is highlighted, but the board and processor configurations are also pictured below**
   ![instructional](images/configuration.png)
  8. Install the firmware into your MBot Ranger.
     a.
 File->Examples->MakeBlockDrive->Firmware_for_Auriga (ME Auriga is the board on the Mbot Ranger).